 Taking the kids to a big event like Vivid Sydney is an amazing experience and creates memories that will last a lifetime.
-It’s important to prepare before you go, so you can have lots of fun whilst keeping everyone safe, so be sure to read through our top tips for a safe night.
+It’s important to prepare before you go, so you can have lots of fun whilst keeping everyone safe.
+Here are some tips on keeping your children safe at Vivid Sydney.

 1. Come early in the week